VidyaSource/website/src/content/blog/online-passport-renewal-is-live.md

 so for government systems.
 We will need to explore how to maximize safety and explainability while minimizing hallucinations and toxicity to protect our customers because AI vendors themselves will not.

-Whether it's AI or any number of other innovations we have in mind, we hope to work with the State Department to see how we can best leverage their capabilities for our mission.
+Whether it's AI or any number of other innovations we have in mind, we look forward to working with the State Department to see how we can best leverage their capabilities for our mission.

 ## Your Partner in Government Modernization